cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ### Worker Blacklist

 You may find that certain hosts are not correctly configured to run your tasks.
-The master can be directed to ignore certain workers with the blacklist feature.
+The manager can be directed to ignore certain workers with the blacklist feature.
 For example:

 #### Python